CyrusOfEden/llegos/README.md

 _SE:_ "Indeed, it does.
 And that's what LLAMBDAO is all about: flexibility, modularity, and scalability.
 By making our nodes iterable, we're making our system more adaptable and capable of handling a wide variety of use-cases."

-### Communicating Intents
+### Communicating Kinds

 _SE:_ "Great!
 Now, let's explore the concept of messages in more depth."

 _JE:_ "So we've used messages before, but only in a basic way, right?"

 _SE:_ "Correct.
-The `Message` class has an attribute called `intent`.
+The `Message` class has an attribute called `kind`.
 It dictates what kind of action the receiving node will perform.
-For example, a message with `kind="chat"` will trigger the `chat` method on the receiving node."
+For example, a message with `type="chat"` will trigger the `chat` method on the receiving node."

 _JE:_ "That sounds powerful!
 And that it would lead to clean code!"